junbon-deriv/japan/kyoto/kyoto.md

 ### Evening
 - **8:00 PM - 10:00 PM**: Evening stroll along the Kamo River
   - **Optional nightcap**: Sake Bar Yoramu for sake tasting

-## DAY 6 (WED, MAY 28): DEPARTURE TO OSAKA

-### Accommodation
-- **Morning**: Check-out from Solaria Nishitetsu Hotel Kyoto Premier
-- **Travel**: Departing to Osaka

-### Morning
-- **Check-out** and prepare for departure to Osaka
-- Allow time to pack and organize luggage
-- Convenient departure as Solaria Nishitetsu Hotel Kyoto Premier is located close to Kyoto Station

-### Travel to Osaka
-- Take JR train from Kyoto Station to Osaka (approximately 30-45 minutes depending on the train)
-- JR Special Rapid Service is recommended (fastest option)

-## PRACTICAL MEAL PLANNING TIPS

-### Breakfast Options Throughout Your Stay
-- **Early Risers (from 6:30 AM)**:
-  - Convenience stores (7-Eleven, Lawson, Family Mart) - always reliable
-  - Hotel/ryokan breakfast if included with your stay
-  - Choshoku Kishin for traditional Japanese breakfast
-- **Later Morning (from 8:00 AM)**:
-  - Coffee shops like Iolite, Yoshihara, Sentido, or Solkatt
-  - Bakeries like Amam Dacotan, Castella do Paulo

-### Lunch Strategies
-- **Consider having your main meal at lunch** when many high-end restaurants offer more affordable set menus
-- **Plan for 12:00 PM - 1:30 PM** as typical lunch times in Japan
-- **Make reservations** for popular restaurants like Okutan or Nakamura Tokichi
-- **Keep convenience stores in mind** for busy days when you need a quick meal

-### Dinner Planning
-- **Most dinner restaurants open from 5:00 PM or 6:00 PM**
-- **Make evening reservations** for specialized places like:
-  - Tosuiro (tofu kaiseki)
-  - Gion Nanba (kaiseki)
-  - Shiraume Ryokan (kaiseki meal at Edo-period teahouse)
-  - Itoh Dining Kyoto (Kobe beef teppanyaki)
-- **Last orders** are typically around 9:00 PM, with restaurants closing at 10:00 PM

-### Sweet Breaks & Hydration
-- **Schedule afternoon tea/sweet breaks** to rest between sightseeing
-- **Carry a water bottle** that you can refill (Japan has very clean water)
-- **Try unique Japanese soft drinks** from vending machines for a refreshing break

-### Special Dietary Considerations
-- **Vegetarian options** are available but limited - temples often serve vegetarian cuisine
-- **Communicate allergies clearly** - consider having them written in Japanese
-- **Convenience stores** label many food ingredients in English